open-cluster-management-io/policy-collection/README.md

     name: my-username
 ```

-After updating the `ClusterRoleBinding`, you can delete the subscription and run the deploy script
+After updating the `ClusterRoleBinding`, you need to delete the subscription and deploy the subscription again.
-again or simply wait for the subscription controller to synchronize the resources.

 ### Policy Generator